thomasyit/cape-k3s-ansible-deployment/README.md

-# Deploy CAPE and kubernetes with docker
+# Deploy CAPE and Kubernetes with Docker

-## What this playbook will do when you execute it :
+## When you execute this playbook, it will:

-1. It will configure all Prerequisites for CentOS7/RHEL7 eg: selinux , firewall disable etc..
+1. Configure all prerequisites for CentOS7/RHEL7 eg: selinux , firewall disable etc.
-2. It will Autoconfigure all installable repo for Kubernetes *For RHEL7 , please enable your Redhat subscription or connect to local repo so dependent packages can be installed
+2. Autoconfigure all installable repos for Kubernetes
+> *For RHEL7 , please enable your Redhat subscription or connect to a local repo so that dependent packages can be installed*
-3. It will install Packages like : k3s , Docker , crictl
+3. Install packages like : k3s , Docker , crictl
-4. CAPE application will be installed
+4. Install the CAPE application
-5. It will enable access to CAPE gui via URL
+5. Enable access to CAPE GUI via URL

-# How to use this repo to deploy
+## How to use this repo to deploy

 Terminology
 ```
-HOST - refers to your laptop or server where ansible exists
+HOST - refers to the machine or server where Ansible exists
-Your_server_master_ip - refers to your machine/server IP where you want CAPE and Kubernetes to be installed.
+<Your_server_master_ip> - refers to the machine/server IP where you want to install CAPE and Kubernetes

-In case if your HOST and <Your_server_master_ip> is same machine instead of ip you can use:  localhost
+If the HOST machine and the <Your_server_master_ip> machine is same, you can use 'localhost' instead of the machine/server IP.
 ```

-### Download this repo to HOST.(Host should have Ansible and Git installed)
+### Download this repo to HOST (host should already have Ansible and Git installed)

 To Install Ansible in your host:
 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html